georgik/rustzx-esp32/esp32-s3-usb-otg-keyboard/README.md

 ### Hardware Required
 * Development board with USB capable ESP SoC (ESP32-S2/ESP32-S3)
-* A USB cable for Power supply and programming
+* **USB DEV port**: Use this for power supply to the device and connected USB Host devices.
+Connect a USB cable here for power.
+* **USB-UART port**: Use this only for programming and monitoring via a separate USB cable.
 * USB OTG Cable

 ### Common Pin Assignments